sspreitzer/sspreitzer/README.md

 ### Hi there 👋

+*"Don't command the ship.
+Share the wonders and adventures of the open ocean and the ship will sail by itself."*

+PADI's creed and leadership enable me to be a motivating and inspiring Tech Lead in the realm of container technologies, namely Kubernetes, Azure Kubernetes Service and OpenShift.
+Transforming legacy applications and processes into agile and scalable container clusters in the cloud, to help customers to address volatile markets.

 As a member of the Professional Association of Diving Instructors (PADI), I am opening hearts and minds to the hidden beauty of nature’s creation and our obligation to protect it.
 I foster self-esteem in other persons, teach the value of character and integrity and transform student life’s forever.

-PADI's creed and leadership enables me to be a motivating and inspiring Tech Lead in the realm of container technologies, namely Kubernetes, Azure Kubernetes Service and OpenShift.
-Transforming legacy applications and processes into agile and scalable container clusters in the cloud, to help customers to address volatile markets.

-*"Don't command the ship.
-Share the wonders and romantic adventures of the open ocean and the ship will sail by itself."*

 - :computer: Linux, Open Source and Code since 1998.
 Author and contributor to numerous projects.
 Including the pre GitHub era.
 - :diving_mask: PADI Instructor [#520610](https://apps.padi.com/scuba-diving/pro-chek/), teaching scuba diving students in Switzerland and on the island of [Koh Tao](https://goo.gl/maps/PE21YfwVDdccLDqd7).
 See: [mydive (CH)](https://www.mydive.ch), [Ban's Diving Resort (TH)](https://www.bansdivingresort.com).